chris31570/papa-/README.md

 # Upgrade

-The database has changed with the v1.4.0, so you have to execute [upgrade file](https://github.com/Kyominii/Cops_FiveM/blob/master/upgrade-1.3-to-1.4.sql) on your database to migrate to the new police database
+From <= 1.3 to 1.4 : The database has changed with the v1.4.0, so you have to execute [upgrade file](https://github.com/Kyominii/Cops_FiveM/blob/master/upgrade-1.3-to-1.4.sql) on your database to migrate to the new police database
+Please execute each upgrade files you need from your version to the last one

 # Supported scripts